 But, how do you pare down the restaurant options in this metropolis in the heart of Massachusetts?
 Some places make it challenging to wrap all their excellent dining options, but I’ve put together the city’s best culinary offerings – and it’s a rather broad selection, from munching on tapas one day to exploring Thai the next.

-Enjoy a trip around the world with your taste buds without ever leaving Massachusetts, and try these delicious eateries!
+So, food lovers, enjoy a trip around the world with your taste buds without ever leaving Massachusetts, and try these delicious eateries!

 Visiting other destinations in Massachusetts?
 Check out our other guides: